-Food Services Fund-The Food Services Fund is a nonmajor enterprise fund used to account for the costs and operations of food services including, but not limited to, salaries and benefits, food purchases, supplies and materials, professional and technical services, utilities, building space, equipment and renovations, depreciation, and other costs associated with program operations.
+Resources in the Fund represent proceeds from the capital Food Services Fund-The Food Services Fund is a nonoperations of food services including, but not limited to, salaries and benefits, food purchases, supplies and materials, professional and technical services, utilities, building space, equipment and renovations, depreciation, and other costs associated with program operations.

-Resources of the Fund include, but are not limited to, charges to students and other consumers for meals and food services, interest earnings, proceeds of obligations, federal subsidies, and donated commodities received by the program, and with reimbursements associated with providing food to populations as approved under federal guidelines or by Board action.
+Resources of the Fund include, but are not limited to. charges to students and other consumers for meals and food services, interest earnings, proceeds of obligations. federal subsidies, and donated commodities received by the program, and with reimbursements associated with providing food to populations as approved under federal guidelines or by Board action.

-All assets of the Fund are to be applied exclusively toward the purposes for which funds and assets are generated.
-It is the intent of the Board that the Fund is to be operated such that all eligible costs associated with operating the program are borne exclusively by user charges, federal funding, and reimbursements to the program.
+is the intent of the Board that the Fund is to be operated such that all eligible costs associated with operating the program are borne exclusively by user charges, federal funding, and reimbursements to the program.
 No funds are to be transferred from other District funds to support the Fund unless approved by the voters as a component of a bond or capital projects tax ballot question.